meetuparchive/mwp-cli/docs/time.md

 ## Time `mope time [start|end|track]`

-This utility keeps track of time values, using the file system to persist and aggregate data that can be sent to a third party tracker such as New Relic Insights
+This utility keeps track of time values, using the file system to persist and aggregate data that can be sent to DataDog.

 ### Env requirements

-This command is currently configured to send data to [New Relic Insights](https://newrelic.com/insights).
-In general, you will want to supply env variables that enable API authentication, and an app name to tag the timing data

-*   `NEW_RELIC_ACCOUNT_ID` the integer ID of your New Relic account
-*   `NEW_RELIC_INSERT_KEY` the _private_ API key from New Relic
-    *   Get a new key at https://insights.newrelic.com/accounts/{ACCOUNT_ID}/manage/api_keys
+Since v6.1, the mope command starts to use datadog to track the start/stop tracking.

 ### Commands